chungers/infrakit/docs/content/azure/upgrade.md

 ## Post Upgrade

 After the upgrade, the IP address and the port needed to SSH into the manager nodes do not change.
-However the host identity of the manager nodes does change as the VMs get reimaged.
+However, the host identity of the manager nodes does change as the VMs get reimaged.
 So when you try to SSH in after a successful upgrade, your SSH client may suspect a Man-In-The-Middle attack.
-You will need to delete the old entries in your SSH client's store [typically ~/.ssh/known_hosts] for new SSH connections to succeed to the upgraded manager nodes.
+You will need to delete the old entries in your SSH client's store [typically `~/.ssh/known_hosts`] for new SSH connections to succeed to the upgraded manager nodes.

 ## Changing instance sizes and other template parameters